input-output-hk/cardano-sl/docs/rollback-reaction.md

    reverted.
 Note, however, that rollback may happen only for one node, and in this case it won't be misbehaviiur visible to exchanges or end users.
-2. As a precaution we should also inspect not deep rollbacks, because they _might_ indicate a problem.
+2. As a precaution we should also inspect into deep rollbacks, because they _might_ indicate a problem.

 You should [classify rollback](#how-to-classify-rollback): how deep